ArkToria/arktoria.github.io/FAQ.md

 Please check if there is a `config.json` file in the working directory, because `ACross` send the configuration to stdin, but the default priority on v2ray core is lower than the local file.
 So you need to delete the `config.json` or create a separate working directory for the application without any configuration files.

+> Update subscription through proxy

+If a node is currently running, it will automatically use the node as an proxy to download and update items.

 ## Linux

 ### Wayland